hu-mre/mhd-simulation/README.md

 We developed and tested our codes in the following environment:

-Apple Mac mini (Intel Core i5, 3GHz, memory 8 GB) Fortran 95 Compiler: Absoft Pro Fortran 2020
-Numerical Library: IMSL 2018 Fortran Numerical Libraries
+Apple Mac mini (Intel Core i5, 3GHz, memory 8 GB); Fortran 95 Compiler: Absoft Pro Fortran 2020; Numerical Library: IMSL 2018 Fortran Numerical Libraries.

 Three programs and sample data are deposited here.
 The purposes and functions of each code are given below.